Back to Blog

 House hunting with confidence

 With your pre-approved amount in hand, you know exactly what you can afford.
-Set your search filters accordingly.
-Do not look at properties above your pre-approved amount — it only leads to disappointment.
+Set your search filters to match, and resist looking at places above the number.
+It only leads to disappointment.

 Making an offer or bidding at auction